 Bloom Time: Late spring through summer

-Begonia boliviensis ‘Bonfire’ is a tuberous Begonia up 20 inches (50 cm) tall, with spectacular display.
-It produces masses of vivid, reddish orange blossoms held on bright red stems amongst a delicately pink-edged green foliage.
-It is perfect for vertical gardens with its eye-catching and elegant cascades of fiery red, elongated flowers resembling fuchsias.
+Begonia boliviensis 'Bonfire' is a fast-growing tuberous plant with a spectacular display.
+It grows up to 20 inches (50 cm) tall, producing masses of vivid reddish-orange flowers held on bright red stems amongst delicately pink-edged green leaves.
+It is perfect for vertical gardens with eye-catching and elegant cascades of fiery red elongated flowers.
 It blooms from late spring to frost.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).

 Begonias are rather versatile in their requirements: Old-fashioned Wax Begonias are great in the shade, but several newer Wax Begonia varieties are perfectly happy in full shade to full sun.
 No matter where you plant begonias, it's a good idea to give plants a regular dose of fertilizer to help fuel the constant barrage of blooms they're bound to throw at you.